-A.6 Template Parameter Tables
+A.7 Template Parameter Tables

-Tables 17, 18, 19, 20, and 21 list the parameters of the available VIRCAM@VISTA templates.
+Tables 17, 18, 19, 20, and 21 list the parameters of the available VIRCAM@VISTA templates (except for tile6sky wich is nearly identical).

 Table 17: VIRCAM@VISTA acquisition template VIRCAM_img_acq_tile parameters.
 Parameter which are typically updated by users are high-lighted.